blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 Deletion is handled similar to deletion in BSTs, but is a _lot_ more complicated because the tree has to be re-balanced if removing a node from the tree causes it to become unbalanced.

-Every resource I looked at --- books, sites, university slides, etc. --- simply hand-waived the deletion process presumably due to its complexity.
+Every resource I looked at---books, sites, university slides---simply hand-waived the deletion process presumably due to its complexity.
 The one place that managed to somewhat explain it well was the classic CLRS book, but its implementation consisted of a big, difficult-to-follow while-loop.
 Instead I decided to go with [wikipedia's](http://en.wikipedia.org/wiki/Red%E2%80%93black_tree#Removal) long and dense explanation of its relatively simple implementation which even the [Linux kernel uses](https://github.com/torvalds/linux/blob/master/lib/rbtree.c).

 **First**, if the node to be deleted has two children then it is replaced by its successor.
-The successor then has to be deleted, and by definition the successor will have at most one non-leaf child --- otherwise it would not be the minimum in that subtree and the left child would have been followed.
+The successor then has to be deleted, and by definition the successor will have at most one non-leaf child, otherwise it would not be the minimum in that subtree and the left child would have been followed.

 ~~~ {lang="c"}
 void delete(node *m, void *key) {